 - Presentations on scientific resources that will help biotech patent searchers develop and maintain their scientific knowledge and searching skills.
-Topic themes include technology platforms, biosimilars, including exclusivity information and the BPCIA “patent dance”, bi- or multi-specific antibodies as well as modifications, digital health including wearable devices, therapeutic vaccines, unitary patent, gene therapy, gene editing (CRISPR), multi-CDR searching, combination therapeutics, advanced sequence searching, medical devices and diagnostics.
+Topic themes include technology platforms, biosimilars, including exclusivity information and the BPCIA “patent dance”, bi- or multi-specific antibodies, digital health (wearable devices), therapeutic vaccines, unitary patent, gene therapy, multi-CDR searching, combination therapeutics, medical devices and diagnostics.

 - Best practices in constructing patent search strategies, reporting formats, and use of new tools for the organization/management of patent alerts/watches

-- Showcase methods for effective client engagement, user experience, attorney outreach and time management
+- Showcase methods for effective client engagement, attorney outreach, and time management

-- The incorporation use cases in the academic, corporate and other sectors
+- Description of use cases in the academic, corporate, and other sectors

 - Examples of how a work product supports or is a component of business decisions

 - Review the use of patent information as a competitive intelligence resource

 - Approaches to fostering continuous improvement, i.e., use of analytical or visualization applications, implementing quality control guidelines, team collaboration, and knowledge sharing practices

 Also, as always, we would be interested in presentations about a specific search scenario with the strategy described, databases used, results identified, or other tips and tricks.